Avi-Kenny/SimEngine/docs/docs/parallelization.md

 Note that none of our actual simulation code changed; we just took chunks of the code and placed these chunks into the appropriate slot within `run_on_cluster()` (either `first`, `main`, or `last`).
 Additionally, we had to tell **simba** which job scheduler we are using, by specifying this in the `cluster_config` argument list.
 Type `?run_on_cluster` in R for a list of supported JS software.
 Even if your JS is not supported, you can still use **simba** on a CCS (see "Tips and tricks" below).

 We're not done yet, though.
 We need to give our job scheduler instructions for how to run this code.
-Assume that the R code above is stored in a file called "my_simulation.R" that you have transferred to your CCS.
+Assume that the R code above is stored in a file called `my_simulation.R` that you have transferred to your CCS.
 First, we need to create a simple shell script that will run the my_simulation.R file.
 We use BASH as our scripting language, but you can use the shell scripting language of your choice.
-Create a file called "run_sim.sh" with the following two lines and place it in the same directory on your CCS as the "my_simulation.R" file:
+Create a file called `run_sim.sh` with the following two lines and place it in the same directory on your CCS as the `my_simulation.R` file:

 ```bash
 #!/bin/bash